Kate Swanson spent her working life as an office organiser and manager, specialising in bringing order to chaos!

 We may have reduced the amount of paper we handle, but that hasn't made it any easier to juggle all the competing demands on our time.
-In fact it's more difficult, because "paperwork" arrives in so many different formats.
+It's more difficult, because "paperwork" arrives in so many different formats.
 However, if you want to organize your work, the golden rules still apply.

-1. Handle each piece of paper, email or phone message only once
+- Handle each piece of paper, email, or phone message only once.

-2. When you've done that, file it in a proper place.
+- When you've done that, file it in the proper place.

-3. When it's completely finished with, bin it or archive it.
+- When you're finished, bin it or archive it.

 When you're busy, it's tempting to put a bill or whatever aside and say you'll "get to it later".
-The reality is, you're already looking at it, so you're already interrupted.
+The reality is that you're already looking at it, so you're already interrupted.
 It's going to be more time-efficient to do something with it, than close it or put it down.

 Let's say you have to go to the Post Office to pay this bill.
 In that case, put the bill in your purse, so when you next go out shopping, you can't forget it.
 Or if you have to get on the internet, put the bill by the computer.
 You may have a filing tray for "things to do", or maybe you'll just put the bill on top of the keyboard, so you can't miss it next time you log on.
 If it's an email or message, move it to a "to do" folder or add a reminder.

 It may be as simple as a concertina file (a big cardboard file with several slots, either one for each letter of the alphabet, or with labels that you can decide yourself).
-Even if all you can manage is a cardboard box labelled "bills", another labelled "tax", make sure you have something.
+Even if all you can manage is a cardboard box labeled "bills", and another labeled "tax", make sure you have something.

 Unless you are running a business from home and need to claim tax, you don't need to keep household bills forever.
 Electricity, gas, and phone bills can be thrown away as soon as you receive the next month's bill, and you can see they've received your payment.
 The only reason to keep utility bills is if you want to monitor usage, and many suppliers can now give you this information online or on request anyway.

-If you think you may want to apply for a loan in the near future, then keep six months' bank statements, because the bank may charge to reprint them for you.
+If you think you may want to apply for a loan soon, then keep six months' bank statements, because the bank may charge to reprint them for you.
 Otherwise, once you have checked a statement and know it is correct, there's no value in keeping it, unless you need it for the taxman.
 The same may apply to pay slips - check your local tax regulations.

 When you've finished with documents but need to keep them, the most economical method is envelopes.

 Large envelopes take up much less space than cardboard folders or ring binders, so they are the most space-efficient way to store documents that you have to keep, but rarely need to look at.
-They're cheap, too!
-You can store your envelopes in an old suitcase or in a decorative storage box from your stationer.
+They were cheap, too!
+You can store your envelopes in an old suitcase or a decorative storage box from your stationery.

 When you have finished with a project of any kind, put everything in an envelope.
 Label the envelope with the subject and the date in nice big writing, in thick pen.
 An example might be applying for a mortgage - once you've done all the paperwork, you'll likely never look at the documents again, you'll just pay the installments.
 So put all the solicitors' letters and bank documents in an envelope and put it away in a safe place.